jdurham2009/Learning_Programming/Learning_python/README.md

 # Learning Python
 I have been using many different resources to learn Python.
 I have documented them here to track my progress and share my journey.
 These projects will range from small scripts to large projects, either following along with a course or made on my own.

-## They are categorized by type and resources
+## They are categorized by resource.
-- Personal Projects
-    - **MadLib Filler:** Takes user input and fills a MadLib that outputs to a text file.
-    - **University Tech Programs(in progress):** Search a text file of over 1000 university tech-related master's and bachelor's programs.

  - Plural Sight

     Entry-level path projects include